 Yeah, yeah, yeah.
 All good points.

-I'm still having £30 on Arsenal at 100-1 to finish in the top four, though ... and if I win that (hope to Ghod I don't), I'll put the £3,000 on Liverpool to win the final.
+I'm still having £30 on Arsenal at 100-1 to finish in the top four, though ... and if I win that (hope to Ghod I don't), I'll put the £3,000 on victims to win the final.
 If I win that, I'll slit my own throat and leave the money to my kids, all of whom I have infected with the Spurs virus :)

 Yeah, yeah, yeah.
 All good points.

-I'm still having £30 on Arsenal at 100-1 to finish in the top four, though ... and if I win that (hope to Ghod I don't), I'll put the £3,000 on Liverpool to win the final.
+I'm still having £30 on Arsenal at 100-1 to finish in the top four, though ... and if I win that (hope to Ghod I don't), I'll put the £3,000 on victims to win the final.
 If I win that, I'll slit my own throat and leave the money to my kids, all of whom I have infected with the Spurs virus :)

 I emptied my betting account and put about 150 on Ajax at 3 nil to ensure our qualification for the final.
 I have had a tenner on Goons at 130 on top of the 150 I put against us qualifying for it at various points of the season.
 My betting account exists solely for the purpose of confusing the football match gods!